omurkar/MySQL-Hospital-DB-Project/README.md

 # MySQL-Hospital-DB-Project

+I have developed a MySQL project focused on a hospital database.
+In this database, I have crafted six tables:

+1.hospital: Contains details about hospital owners, including names, addresses, and contact numbers.

+2.patient_table: Stores comprehensive patient information such as ID, name, relatives, contact details, medical history, and assigned BED_NO.

+3.doctor_table: Manages records of doctors, including their specialties, contact info, and assigned BED_NO.

+4.nurse: Holds data on nurses, including their roles, contact details, and assigned BED_NO.

+5.medical_table: Stores medical data like medications and treatments linked to patients.

+6.billing_table: Manages billing information for medical services provided.

-I've developed a MySQL hospital database project with 6 tables: hospital, patient_table, doctor_table, nurse, medical_table, and billing_table.
-Each table employs BED_NO as a foreign key, enabling seamless integration of patient, medical, and operational data across the hospital's infrastructure.
+Each table is interconnected using BED_NO as a foreign key, ensuring seamless data retrieval and management across different facets of hospital operations.